CALL US281-931-5443

 4. Open Filter Air Relief Valve(S).

-Drain Relief Plug Locations will be different for every make and model equipment.
-Here are general locations.
+Drain relief plug locations will be different for every make and model equipment.

 Pumps - 1 or 2 thumb drain plugs will be located at the bottom of pump housing either in the front or on the side of pump.

-Filter - Air Relief is located on top of filter and should have a pressure gauge attached to it.
+a.
+Air relief is located on top of filter and should have a pressure gauge attached to it.

-Channel lock pliers will help make removal the easiest.
+Channel lock pliers will help make this removal the easiest.

-Heater - On the plumbing side the drain plug will be located on the lower part of the header where the pipes go into the header.
+a.
+On the plumbing side - the drain plug will be located on the lower part of the header where the pipes go into the header.

-On the opposite side the drain plug will be located on the return header which is usually behind a small removable access panel.
+b.
+On the opposite side of plumbing - the drain plug will be located on the return header which is usually behind a small removable access panel.

 IF PUMPS ARE INOPERABLE DURING LIGHT FREEZE CONDITIONS LASTING MORE THAN 4-6** HOURS: